showermat/squashserve/README.md

     out.close();

     zsr::archive ar{"/data/volumes/wikipedia.zsr"}; // Open the archive file...
-    ar.extract("wiki", "/data/wikipedia2"); // ...and extract the "wiki" subdirectory to a new location. if (ar.check("wiki/Douglas_Adams.html")) // If a certain file exists in the archive:
+    ar.get("wiki").extract("/data/wikipedia2"); // ...and extract the "wiki" subdirectory to a new location. if (ar.check("wiki/Douglas_Adams.html")) // If a certain file exists in the archive:
     {
-        zsr::iterator it = ar.get("wiki/Douglas_Adams.html") // Get the archive node by path.
+        zsr::node n = ar.get("wiki/Douglas_Adams.html") // Get the archive node by path.
-        std::string title = it.meta("title"); // Get metadata stored with the node.
+        std::string title = n.meta("title"); // Get metadata stored with the node.
-        zsr::stream file = it.content(); // Get the stream of the file's contents...
+        zsr::stream file = n.content(); // Get the stream of the file's contents...
         std::ostringstream oss{};
         oss << file.rdbuf(); // ...extract it...
         std::string article = oss.str(); // ...and convert it to a string.
     }

 The writing portion of the library is not threadsafe; the reading portion is.
-All functions in `archive` can be safely called from multiple threads.
-Functions in `iterator` and `childiter` that read but do not update the iterator can be called from multiple threads.  `stream` is not threadsafe.
-However, it is safe to simultaneously use multiple `interator`s, `childiter`s and `streams`s that point to the same file in the archive.
+All functions in `archive` and `node` can be safely called from multiple threads.
+Functions in `iterator` that read but do not update the iterator can be called from multiple threads.
+`stream` is not threadsafe.
+However, it is safe to simultaneously use multiple `node`s, `iterator`s, and `streams`s that point to the same file in the archive.

 ## Creating Volumes